MuaazAbuZaid/MuaazAbuZaid/README.md

  * [Epsilon AI Company](https://www.epsiloneg.com/).
  * [Coursera](https://www.coursera.org/).

-Currently, i'm a data scientist intern in Epsilon AI Company & i'm looking for new role as a Junior Data Scientist.
+Currently, I work as a Data Scientist for Epsilon AI Company (Part-Time) & i'm looking for new Full-Time role as a Junior Data Scientist.

 You can check my following repositories: